DSC00069.JPG

 Adoption.

-I was adopted as an infant from Colombia and continue to be a mentor with different organizations for people looking for support in navigating the challenges of being adopted.
+I was adopted as an infant from Colombia.
+I’m a mentor for girls looking for support in navigating the challenges of interracial adoption.